hyyan/woo-poly-integration/readme.txt

 * Enh: Missing Term Translations are now added by default.
 Fixes #72 Applies to Products\Categories, Products\Tags, Products\Attributes Previously missing term translations caused
-* Fix: #148 WooCommerce3 product_visibility is now a taxonomy not a meta item
+* Fixes: #148 WooCommerce3 product_visibility is now a taxonomy not a meta item
-* Fix: #153 Fields locker doesn't correctly lock Product Attributes of type Select
+* Fixes: #153 Fields locker doesn't correctly lock Product Attributes of type Select
+* Fixes: #149 Duplicate product not working for variations
+* Fixes: #147 When adding new variations, tool should also add the new variation to other languages

 == 0.30.RC1 WooCommerce3 Fixes==